Multiple system atrophy (MSA) is a disorder of the nervous system.

 MSA tends to appear after 60 years of age.

 Symptoms of MSA can vary greatly.
 Initial symptoms are similar to those of Parkinson's disease.
 These initial symptoms may also be determined by the type of MSA: Type MSA-A is associated with orthostatic hypotension.
-This is a problem managing blood pressure when moving from sitting to standing.
+This is where blood pressure drops when moving from sitting to standing.
 It can lead to lightheadedness or fainting.

 Type MSA-P is associated with symptoms similar to initial Parkinson's symptoms such as: